Fraud Blocker

 Enter the land of the midnight sun to a world without borders as you sail across an endless stretch of sea dotted with ice.
 Search for wildlife that claims solitude as home.
 Whether it’s humpback whales alongside the ship, a leopard seal diving beneath your Zodiac, penguins sliding off an iceberg into crystal waters or a giant petrel soaring above cracking sea ice, you’ll experience a sensory overload in Antarctica like you’ve never felt before.

 On board, lectures and specialists cover Antarctica’s geology, history and wildlife, while an expert expedition team helps to embrace Antarctica’s vast beauty.
-Two small ships operate the itinerary: the 138-guest Ocean Explorer and the 199-guest Ultramarine.
+Three small ships attempt to cross the circle: the 138-guest Ocean Explorer, the 168-guest World Voyager and the 199-guest Ultramarine.
 Each Crossing the Antarctic Circle departure includes up-close exploration on guided hikes, shore walks and small craft excursions.
 Optional activities (additional cost) include kayaking, one-time paddling excursions, camping and stand-up paddleboarding.
 Ultramarine’s added helicopter landings and heli-assisted alpine trekking options qualify her for our luxury Antarctica cruises.

-Read on for details about this trip, or learn more about AdventureSmith’s Antarctica cruises and trips to Antarctica.
+Read on for details about this trip, find more Antarctic Circle cruise itineraries, or learn more about Antarctica cruises and trips to Antarctica.

 Itinerary